History of the FIFA World Cup: Hiatus due to World War II

 The FIFA World Cup was planned to take place in 1942.
 Germany officially applied to host the 1942 FIFA World Cup at the 23rd FIFA Congress on 13 August 1936 in Berlin.
 In June 1939, Brazil also applied to host the tournament.

-The beginning of European hostilities in September 1939 prompted further plans for the 1942 World Cup to be cancelled, before a host country was selected.
-The FIFA tournament did not take place.
+On 1 September 1939, Nazi Germany invaded Poland, triggering the outbreak of the Second World War, and this fact, along with the United Kingdom and France declaring war on Nazi Germany, resulted in further plans for the 1942 FIFA World Cup to be cancelled, before a host country could be selected.
 During World War II, FIFA struggled to keep itself afloat, and it had no financial or personnel resources with which to plan a peacetime tournament for when hostilities ended.

 When the war ended in 1945, it was clear that FIFA would have no hope in a single year of planning and scheduling a 1946 World Cup.
-In fact, FIFA's first meeting was on 1 July 1946 – around the time the 1946 World Cup would ordinarily have been played – and when it planned the next World Cup for 1949 no country would host it.
+In fact, FIFA's first meeting was on 1 July 1946 – around the time the 1946 FIFA World Cup would ordinarily have been played – and when it planned the next World Cup for 1949 no country would host it.
 The only major international tournament in 1946 was the 1946 South American Championship in which Argentina beat Brazil 2–0 on 10 February 1946.
+Eventually, the World Cup would resume in 1950, with Brazil (who was unaffected by the war despite joining the Allies and sending an expeditionary force to Italy to fight) hosting the tournament.